suit-wg/architecture/draft-ietf-suit-architecture.md

   the device, for example, what state of the firmware update cycle the device is currently in.

-* Firmware Server: Entity that stores firmware images and manifests.
+* Firmware Server: Entity that stores firmware images and manifests and distributes them to IoT devices.
-  Some deployments may require storage of the firmware images/manifests on more than one entities before they reach the device.
+  Some deployments may require a store-and-forward concept, which requires storing the firmware images/manifests on more than one entity before
+  they reach the device.

 * Device Operator: The actor responsible for the day-to-day operation of a fleet of IoT devices.